Movie ranch: Columbia Ranch – Warner Bros. Ranch

 Columbia Pictures, 411 North Hollywood Way, Burbank, CA, purchased the original 40 acre lot in 1934 as additional space to its Sunset Gower studio location, when Columbia was in need for more space and a true backlot/movie ranch.
 Through the years numerous themed sets were constructed across the movie ranch.

 Formerly known as the Columbia Ranch and now the "Warner Brothers Ranch", this 32 acre movie ranch in Burbank, California, served as the filming location for both obscure and well-known television series, such as Father Knows Best, Hazel, The Flying Nun, Dennis the Menace, The Hathaways, The Iron Horse, I Dream of Jeannie (which also used the Father Knows Best house exterior), Bewitched, The Monkees, Apple's Way, and The Partridge Family (which also filmed on ranch sound stages).

 A short list of the many classic feature films which filmed scenes on the movie ranch would include; Lost Horizon, Blondie, Melody in Spring, You Were Never Lovelier, Kansas City Confidential, High Noon, The Wild One, Autumn Leaves, 3:10 to Yuma, The Last Hurrah, Cat Ballou, and What's the Matter with Helen?.

 It is commonly believed, though not the case, that Leave It to Beaver was filmed here, ('Beaver' actually filmed (first season) at CBS Studio Center – née Radford Studios and later at Universal Studios).
 The Waltons originally filmed on the Warner Bros. main lot where the recognizable house facade was located until it burned down in late 1991.
 A recreation of the Walton house was built on the Warner Bros.
 Ranch lot, utilizing the woodland mountain set originally utilized by Apple's Way, and later occasionally used by Fantasy Island TV shows.
 The facade remains and has been used in numerous productions such as NCIS, The Middle, and Pushing Daisies.

 On April 15, 2019, it was announced that Warner Bros. will sell the property to Worthe Real Estate Group and Stockbridge Real Estate Fund as part of a larger real estate deal to be completed in 2023 which will see the studio get ownership of The Burbank Studios in time to mark its 100th anniversary.
-All historic sets and sound stages were demolished during December, 2023.
+All historic sets and sound stages were demolished on October 26, 2023.